cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ## #4: "JavaScript is seriously abused.
 Much of the code in the wild, especially those in commonly used libraries, are [sic] very badly written."

 This is grasping for straws; It's not even really a complaint about Javascript at all, and it's impossible to confirm or falsify.

+Somewhere out there, someone is writing *"bad C"*, *"bad Java"*, and so on.
+A language can't force you to write code that's highly-performant and/or well-organized.